wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 > - A green slaad usually wields a staff and can hurl both fireballs and magical flames at its foes.
 > - Death slaadi are rumored to have a stench so bad it can be deadly.
 In reality, they can cast the cloudkill spell.
 > - Inexperienced scholars and adventurers sometimes assume that “slaad” is a misspelling or mispronunciation.
 Calling these creatures “salads” is frowned upon.

+##### Testing Phase
+ - [ ]
+- On the day of the Exam, each character makes two ability checks related to parts of the test:
+	- **Slaad Facts**.
+Choosing the correct multiple choice answers to questions about red, blue, green, gray, and death slaadi requires a successful DC 12 Intelligence (Arcana) check.
+	- **Defusing Slaad Confrontations**.
+Writing short essays about commonly accepted ways to keep slaadi calm during unexpected encounters requires a successful DC 12 Wisdom (Insight) check.
+- Have each player note their character’s Exam results — how many Student Dice they gained and what skills they used during the test — on their copies of the tracking sheet.

 #### Week 22: The Rose Stage